 Provide the name and address of each initial director.
 As with the registered agent's address, which may be or become public information, the directors may consider using a business address rather than a residential or private address for privacy purposes.
 Do not provide social security numbers, dates of birth, or other private identification information.

 One of the main reasons business owners choose to form a for-profit corporation is to receive liability protection.
 Directors and officers of a corporation typically are not personally liable for monetary damage, even if their corporate decisions, acts, or omissions turn out to be bad business decisions in hindsight.
 The rationale is generally to encourage corporate directors and officers to take action and make business judgments to the best of their ability and without fear of personal liability at a later date.
-If the corporation elects to allow such liability protection for its directors and officers, select "Yes, without restrictions" to provide the maximum personal liability protection allowable by law.
+If the corporation elects to allow such liability protection for its directors and officers, indicate the corporation will provide the maximum personal liability protection allowable by law.

 Corporations may elect to change the typical liability protection for its directors and officers in the document.
-To write in your own liability protection restrictions for the directors and officers, select "Yes, with restrictions" and enter your restrictions in complete sentences.
+You may choose your own liability protection restrictions for the directors and officers and enter your restrictions in complete sentences.
 For example, you may specify that "Officers are liable for damages resulting from failure to disclose any potential conflict of interest."

-To eliminate all personal liability protection for corporate directors and officers, select "No" to the question of "Limited Director and Officer Liability."
+You may also eliminate all personal liability protection for corporate directors and officers.

 Add any additional terms that have not already been addressed in your document.
 Use complete sentences, and remember that your document does not need to be long or complicated—it just needs to satisfy state requirements.